50 First Dates: Plot

-Henry Roth is a veterinarian at Sea Life Park Hawaii on Oahu with a policy of only dating visiting tourists to avoid any serious commitments.
+Henry Roth, a marine veterinarian at Sea Life Park Hawaii on Oahu, only dates tourists to avoid any serious commitments.
 His closest friends are Ula, a marijuana-smoking Islander; Alexa, his androgynous assistant; Willy, his pet African penguin; and Jocko, a walrus that lives at the park.

-One day, Henry's boat breaks down, so he goes to the Hukilau Café to wait for the Coast Guard.
-He sees Lucy Whitmore make architectural art with her waffles.
-Henry assumes she is a local, which prevents him from introducing himself.
-He tries to go back to womanizing tourists, but can't seem to get Lucy out of his head.
-The next day, he comes back and has breakfast with her.
-They instantly connect and Lucy asks to see him again the next morning.
+One day, Henry's boat breaks down, and while waiting for the Coast Guard at the Hukilau Café, he encounters art teacher Lucy Whitmore constructing architectural art with her waffles.
+Assuming she is a local, which prevents him from introducing himself, he unsuccessfully attempts to return to his womanizing routine.
+The next day, he returns to the café and re-encounters Lucy; they instantly connect over breakfast and Lucy offers to meet him again for breakfast the next morning.

-The next day, however, Lucy shows no recollection of ever meeting him.
-The restaurant owner Sue explains to Henry that the year before, Lucy and her father Marlin went up to the North Shore to pick a pineapple for his birthday.
-On the way back, a cow wandered through a broken fence and onto the road, causing a car accident that left Lucy with anterograde amnesia.
-She remembers her life up until the night before the accident, but forgets any new experiences when she goes to sleep.
-To save her the heartbreak of reliving the accident, Marlin and Doug, Lucy's lisping steroid-addicted brother, re-enact Marlin's birthday every day.
+The next day, Lucy shows no recollection of ever meeting him.
+The restaurant owner Sue explains to Henry that the year before, Lucy and her father Marlin traveled to the North Shore to pick a pineapple for his birthday.
+While they were returning, a cow wandered through a broken fence and onto the road, and the ensuing car crash resulted in Lucy being diagnosed with Goldfield's syndrome, a fictional form of anterograde amnesia, whereby she remembers everything up until the night before the crash.
+Although Lucy's short-term memory functions normally during the day, that day's experiences are lost when she sleeps, and she wakes up every morning thinking that it is Sunday, October 13.
+To spare her from the trauma of her condition, Marlin and Doug, Lucy's steroid-addicted brother, re-enact Marlin's birthday daily.

-Despite Sue's warning, Henry tries to get Lucy to have breakfast with him again.
-It ends poorly when Henry unintentionally hurts Lucy's feelings, and he follows her home to apologize.
-At her house, Marlin and Doug instruct Henry to leave Lucy alone, but Alexa advises Henry to look for a loophole in said instruction.
-Realizing that Marlin specifically said to stay away from the café, Henry begins concocting ways to run into Lucy on the road through the following days, during which he manages to successfully impress her over a series of "first" dates and "chance" encounters.
-Later, Marlin and Doug give their permission for Henry to continue when they discover Lucy regularly singing the Beach Boys' "Wouldn't It Be Nice" in her painting studio – the first major change in her routine since the accident.
+Despite Sue's warning, Henry attempts to get Lucy to have breakfast with him several times, but when he unintentionally offends her one-day he follows her home to apologize.
+There he meets Marlin and Doug, who instruct him to not speak to Lucy at breakfast.
+Heeding Marlin's specific orders to avoid the café, Henry arranges various daily schemes to meet Lucy on the road, most of the time managing to successfully impress her over multiple "first" dates and "chance" encounters.
+Later, Marlin and Doug permit Henry to continue encountering her when they discover Lucy regularly singing the Beach Boys' "Wouldn't It Be Nice" in her painting studio just on the days Henry managed to meet her, the first major change in her routine since the crash.